-- Permits boards of county commissioners to establish property tax payment linked deposit programs for making low-interest loans to low to moderate income senior citizens or permanently and totally disabled persons, or both groups, to help them pay their real property taxes on their homesteads, and declares that such programs fulfill the public purpose of the state to assist such citizens. - Establishes requirements and limitations for the programs, including eligibility standards, application procedures, approval standards, agreements with lending institutions, lending institution duties, and annual reporting of program operations to the appropriate board of county commissioners. - Establishes lien certificates for the loans, provides for their recording as mortgages on the land, and declares their priority as superior to all other liens and encumbrances.
+- Permits boards of county commissioners to establish property tax payment linked deposit programs that utilize low-interest loans to low to moderate income senior citizens or permanently and totally disabled persons, or both groups, to help them pay their real property taxes on their homesteads and declares that such programs fulfill the public purpose of the state to assist such citizens. - Establishes requirements and limitations for the programs including eligibility standards, application procedures, approval standards, agreements with lending institutions, lending institution duties, and annual reporting of program operations to the appropriate board of county commissioners. - Establishes lien certificates for the loans and provides for their recordation and priority as against other liens and encumbrances.